SprigWave/r2modmanPlus/README.md

 ## This Fork
 ### What is it for?
 This fork exists solely to allow r2modman to mod games that are not through any one launcher.
-(For those who may be concerned, I do not condone piracy.)
+(For those who may be concerned, the purpose of this fork is not to assist in piracy.)
 ### Will it get additional features?
 I do not know any of the programming languages that this project utilizes, and I do not have a very good understanding of Git.
 I will not be maintaining this fork apart from adding support for new games and merging changes from upstream.
 ### I got an error in r2modman after closing out a game, what is that about?